tarwn/lessthandot-hugo/blogs/content/posts/2011-09-22-tips-and-tricks-to-make.md

  ![][12]

-“Include column headers when copying or saving the results” means just that.
+"Include column headers when copying or saving the results" means just that.
 When I right-click a result-set, copy it, then paste it, the column headers will go with it.

-“Display results in a separate tab” – when I execute my query, instead of the results being in the lower half, they are on a second tab.
+"Display results in a separate tab" – when I execute my query, instead of the results being in the lower half, they are on a second tab.
 I can even choose to switch to that automatically.
 This is especially useful for presentations.

 Instead of this: